Why Coca-Cola’s “Share A Coke” Campaign Is So Effective

 Coca-Cola is the king when it comes to branding.
 It’s an organization that knows how to tell a good, consistent story and has done so for years.
 I bet it’s hard for you to think of Santa Claus and Christmas without thinking of the iconic Coca-Cola commercials and package designs.

-And the clever branding exists in this video.
+And clever branding exists in this video.
 It’s embedded in the color scheme — the bright red that makes up the background and the transitional designs.
 It’s in the fluid and fun typography that comes with the elegance the Coca-Cola logo is known for.
 And it’s seen frequently and consistently.

-This video makes use of branding at every step of the way, but more importantly, it knows what audience it’s trying to attract, and knows to go with its less familiar, secondary and modern branding logo and identity to reach to a different, younger audience.
+This video makes use of branding at every step of the way, but more importantly, it knows what audience it’s trying to attract, and knows to go with its less familiar, secondary and modern branding logo and identity to reach a different, younger audience.

-This campaign is obviously geared towards a younger audience.
+This campaign is obviously geared toward a younger audience.
 You can see it in the characters that play throughout — these are younger adults going on wild summer adventures with their friends.
 These are not older professionals with families and careers.
 There’s a modernity here that is innately millennial, reaching out to this younger audience through strong messaging.

 Most of the people who’d engage in this campaign would need to be smartphone savvy, making them younger by nature.
 And the Coca-Cola brand knows this.
 And to keep up with the fresh and fun times, it continued with its secondary “Share A Coke” branding in its final slides instead of the traditional, strong Coca-Cola logo.